Share

 Final Thoughts

 A good score starts with good preparation.
-And good preparation starts today.
+And the best time to start is today.

 Read Similar